Marindrew/pairing-tests/game-of-life/README.md

 5. A cell with more than 3 live neighbours dies of overcrowding

-6. An empty cell with exactly 3 live neighbours "comes to life"
+6. A dead cell with exactly 3 live neighbours "comes to life"

 7. The board should wrap